avigabry02/Finite-Element-Method-in-Structural-Dynamics/README.md

 * **Structural Optimization:** A primary goal was achieved by proposing a structural modification that reduced the maximum static deflection by over **50%** with an acceptable increase in mass.
 This was accomplished by strategically stiffening the structure's V-shaped support, demonstrating the effectiveness of targeted structural modifications based on a thorough understanding of the system’s behavior.

 In summary, this assignment showcased the comprehensive application of FEM for performance prediction and design optimization in complex structural systems.

+## Tools Employed

+* [cite_start]**MATLAB:** Used for all FE modeling, matrix assembly, modal analysis, time integration (solving the second-order differential equation using the `ode45` solver [cite: 460]), and result visualization.
+* [cite_start]**AutoCAD:** Used for initial geometric definition and node coordinate extraction to define the input file[cite: 121, 122].

+---

+## Intended Audience

+[cite_start]This repository is a practical reference for **Students of Structural Dynamics and FEM**, demonstrating the complete workflow from model discretization and modal analysis to complex time-domain simulation and structural optimization based on performance criteria[cite: 646].
+It is also useful for engineers interested in **Finite Element Modeling of Beam Structures** and **Modal Superposition** methods.